Selling a Business in Chapel Hill — What You Need to Know

 Strategic Acquirers

 Larger companies in your industry looking to expand geographically, add capabilities, or acquire customers.
-They understand your business and can often close faster.

 - ✓ Strong multiples (3.0×–4.5×)